FarmLogs/fldb/README.md

 ```

+### Testing

-Feel free to take a look at [tests.py](tests.py) to see this in action.
+Feel free to take a look at [tests.py](tests.py) to see some of this library in action.

+The test suite was developed using [Docker Compose](https://docs.docker.com/compose/) to ensure that a fresh database is created and linked automagically on each run.

+Running tests (in an isolated container) is as easy as:

+    docker-compose run tests